Minds On

 Use another cup of a different size to measure.

-How many small cup units might it take to fill the container completely this
+- How many small cup units might it take to fill the container completely this time?

 Answer the following questions about the experiment: